jacobdbt2100/YouTube-Content-Creator-Intelligence-Analytics-Preliminary/README.md

-# YouTube Content Creator Real-Time Intelligence Analytics Preliminary
+# For Tutorials - Youtube Content Intelligence Pipeline
 An incremental data pipeline for collecting, transforming, and analyzing YouTube creator and content data.
 ___